KEEP THE VIRGIN ISLANDS BEAUTIFUL!

 SPREAD THE WORD WHERE YOU LIVE TOO!

-The V.I.
-Network of Environmental Educators (VINE) is putting a lot of effort into making the “Leave Paradise in it’s Place” initiative a fun, educational group effort, and it’s our responsibility as residents and lovers of the Virgin Islands to do our part as well.
+VINE is putting a lot of effort into making the ‘Leave Paradise in it’s Place’ initiative a fun, educational group effort, and it’s our responsibility as residents and lovers of the Virgin Islands to do our part as well.
 Hotels should be putting up educational information and as residents we should be sure to share our knowledge and respect for the environment with visitors and friends as well.
 There are fun ways for us to all support this program:

 There are several ways you can help or get involved: